Continuing Education Activity

 Therapy should be directed based on the offending agent causing the urethritis.

-Gonococcal urethritis: the recommended treatment of choice is a single dose of ceftriaxone 250mg intramuscular injection and a single dose of oral 1 gram of azithromycin to cover for coinfection with chlamydia.
+Gonococcal urethritis: the recommended treatment of choice is a single dose of ceftriaxone 500 mg intramuscular injection.
+If chlamydia has not been excluded, treatment with doxycycline 100 mg twice a day for 7 days is added.
 Neisseria meningitides urethritis is treated the same.